mikey-austin/greyd/doc/greydb.8.md

 **greydb** supports realtime synchronisation of added entries by sending the information it updates to a number of **greyd**(8) daemons running on multiple machines.
 To enable synchronisation, use the command line option -Y to specify the machines to which **greydb** will send messages.
 The synchronisation may also be configured entirely via **greyd.conf**(5).
 For more information, see **greyd**(8) and **greyd.conf**(5).

+**greydb** only sends sync messages for additions/deletions of WHITE & TRAPPED entries only.

 ## SEE ALSO

   **greyd.conf**(5), **greyd-setup**(8), **greyd**(8), **greylogd**(8)